 The next phase after this is, you guessed it, the actual shoot itself.

 First and foremost, you need equipment.
 Now you don't have to overthink this.
 Whatever your budget maybe, there are so many options you can choose from that it doesn't really matter.
 You are bound to find something that works for you.

 With that said you definitely need the following equipment.

 Professional looking videos, you need a professional grade camera.
-Lucky for you, the options are endless and you could easily find a professional grade camera for less than $1000.
+Lucky for you, the options are endless and you could easily find a professional grade camera for less than $500 on rent.

 The type of lens you use for your camera really depends on how you want your video to be shot.
 It could be wide-angle shots, it could be close-ups, that's entirely up to you.

 Regardless, it’s always a good option to carry different types of lenses with you for the shoot.

 A good mic is essential for flawless audio quality.
 Do not ever compromise on good audio.

 You want the customer to be heard and to be understood, and it is absolutely vital to get rid of unwanted noise.